umairgillani93/bert-classifier/README.md

-Fake news detector using BERT with Pytorch.
+Fake news detector using Transformers with Pytorch.